Love's: History

 When the fuel crunch of the early 1970s began and gasoline was in short supply in the United States, Tom Love diversified for the sake of the company's success.
 He launched a new concept in Watonga: the "Mini Stop Country Store".
 The Mini Stop was successful and the company quickly opened more stores in western Oklahoma.

-In 1972, Musket set out to convert all of its locations from gas stations to convenience stores with self-serve gasoline.
+In 1972, Musket set out to convert all of its locations from fuel stations to convenience stores with self-serve fuel.
 By 1973, the company began using the family name to identify its locations.
 Love's Country Stores was the new name.

 By 1978, Love's Country Stores had 60 locations in small communities throughout Oklahoma, Kansas, Colorado, New Mexico, and Texas.
-That year, the company began offering the Fresh Daily Deli, sandwiches made fresh daily on-location.
+That year, the company began offering the Fresh Daily Deli, sandwiches made fresh daily on location.
 Food service became the company's third profit center in each location, along with self-serve gasoline and convenience store items.
 The Fresh Daily Deli is branded today as Love's Subs.

 By the end of 1981, the company reached a milestone with 100 Love's Country Stores locations in operation.
 The in-store decor was changed from the previous dark country look to a brighter theme.
 The same year, it opened the first Love's Travel Stop on Interstate 40 in Amarillo, Texas.
 The travel stop opened a new target audience to Love's business; the addition of self-serve diesel fuel brought professional drivers to Love's.
 The Travel Stop was unique in that it served both the professional driver and the motoring public, resulting in more growth for Love's.

 In 1985, Love's added gifts and novelties.
-Then in 1993, Taco Bell became a partner, opening a co-branded location in Oklahoma City.
+Then in 1993, Taco Bell became a partner, opening a cobranded location in Oklahoma City.
 The success of this partnership quickly grew.

 In 1995, the company opened its first triple-branded food service operation in El Paso, Texas.
-The location offered Subway, Taco Bell Express and Pizza Hut.
+The location offered Subway, Taco Bell and Pizza Hut.